 Recycled toilet paper isn’t made up of used toilet paper, so no worries there.
 It’s actually made out of post-consumer recycled content, also known as PCR.
 While recycled paper is made from other papers that contain BPA, these are parts per billion.
 So the pros of using recycled toilet paper outweigh the cons by a significant margin compared to what we interact with on a daily basis.

 The Best Brands Of Toilet Paper

-For your convenience, here are the Amazon.com links to toilet paper products that dissolve more thoroughly and efficiently in older pipes.
+For your convenience, here are links to toilet paper products on Amazon that dissolve more efficiently and thoroughly in older pipes.

 - 36 Rolls of Scott 1000 (1-Ply)